-- Musty Smells
+2. Musty Smells

-Mold gives off a pungent, mildew, musty odor.
+When you have mold symptoms in your apartment, you will notice a pungent, mildew, musty odor.
 If there’s an odor in any area of your apartment, you should sniff around to find out if it’s caused by mold.
 Many times, you won’t be able to locate the source of the odor.
 You should check the more difficult to reach areas such as under carpets and carpet pads, inside the walls, behind drywall, behind wallpaper and curtains, and above the ceiling.

-- Other Tenants Have Allergy Symptoms
+3. Other Tenants Have Allergy Symptoms

-- Water Damage and Leaks
+4. Water Damage and Leaks

 If the apartment has signs of water damage or leaks, then there is a chance you might have a mold problem.
 Mold spores require moisture to grow.
-Inspect the apartment for damp areas where mold is likely to grow.
+Inspect the apartment for damp areas and look for signs where mold is likely to grow.
 Ensure the apartment has no sign of leaks or water damage to the walls and ceiling before moving in.
 As part of maintenance and care, make sure to have water leaks and damage that occur repaired as soon as possible.
 This will prevent the development of mold after you have moved in.

-- Heating and Cooling System
+5. Heating and Cooling System

 Should there be moisture is the ductwork as a result of condensation on the air conditioning coil or a defective humidifier, then there’s a high chance for mold growth.
 Make sure to check the ductwork, air conditioning coil and other areas in the heating and cooling system that might have moisture.
-If you’re not sure what to make of what you can see, take a dust sample and send it for testing to determine if there is actively growing mold in the dust.
+If you’re not sure what to make of what you can see, take a dust sample and send it for testing to determine if there are signs of mold in the house or apartment.

 Now that you’ve learned about the symptoms of mold in house, use them tips when shopping around for furnished apartments to avoid the health hazards brought about by mold.